PedroChinalia/OpenWeather/README.md

 to start a local server.

 You can choose to test the app in your browser by writing ```w``` in the terminal or you can run the app in your mobile device.

 To run this app on your phone or tablet, you will need to install an app called Expo Go.
-After installing the Expo Go app, open it and scan the QR code in the terminal with your device, and it should start the app.
+After installing the Expo Go app, open it and scan the QR code in the terminal with your device, and it should run this app.